Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: The Bootstrap Estimate

-Before we conclude this, we must show that the initial conditions for our energy estimates are compatible with our initial conditions.
-To be precise, we need to show the estimate
+Before we conclude this, we must show that the initial conditions of Theorem \ref{thm:MainEnergy} are compatible with those for Theorem \ref{Main}.
+To be precise, we need to show the following estimate: \begin{Proposition} Under the constraints of Theorem \eqref{Main}, we have the bound

-This largely follows the proof in the Minkowski case, with some adaptations made to account for the metric.
-It is important to note that $B_0$ is unaffected by the subtraction of the curl-free part of $E_0$, even when we raise and lower indices.
-This follows from the fact that the metric is initially split; i.e. $g_{0i} = 0$.
+\end{Proposition} This largely follows the proof in the Minkowski case, with some adaptations made to account for the metric.
+From the definition \eqref{def:q}, Hölder's inequality and the condition $s>\tfrac12$,